-have forbidden local government employees to serve on the legislative bodies of the governments that employed them.
+Legislation introduced in 2014 (Senate Bill 1513 by Gresham, House Bill 1481 by Faison) would have forbidden local government employees to serve on the legislative bodies of the governments that employed them.
 Members who were employees as of the effective date of the law would have been allowed to complete their current term and additional terms if they were reelected without a break in their service.
 The legislation was amended to prohibit members of all local governing bodies employed by those governments voting on matters in which they have a direct financial interest.
 The vote of a member required to abstain would not have been counted when determining the majority vote.
 The amended bill passed in the Senate but never made it to the floor of the House.

 Legislation introduced in 2015, Senate Bill 466 by Bell, House Bill 985 by Rogers, would prohibit all county employees serving on county commissions in the counties where they are employed after December 1, 2015, unless they are already members.
 Current commissioners reelected on or after December 1, 2015, without an interruption in service could continue to serve.
-An amendment considered by the House Local Government Committee that would have given counties authority to either allow or prohibit county employees serving on commissions was not adopted.
-Instead both the House Local Government and the Senate State and Local Government committees voted to send the bill to the Commission for study.
-An ad hoc committee created by the Tennessee County Commissioners Association is also currently reviewing the bill and considering possible alternatives.
-The committee plans to make a recommendation to the General Assembly later in 2015.
+See appendix C.

+An amendment to the bill considered by the House Local Government Committee would have